hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/2_setup.md

 9. Take a look at the AWS Glue script if you have time.
 Click on the **Runs tab** and click the **Run** button.
 The AWS Glue job will execute.
 ![Images/cidazure-setups-manual-gluestart](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluestart.png?width=1000px)

-10. When the job completes the run status will change to *success*.
+10. When the job completes the run status will change to *succeeded*.
 ![Images/cidazure-setup-manual-gluesuccess](/Cost/300_Cloud_Intelligence_Dashboard_for_Azure/Images/cidazure-setup-manual-gluesuccess.png?width=1000px)

 11. Head back over to the same **Amazon S3 bucket** you accessed earlier.
 Two new folder have appeared. *azurecidparquet* contains parquet versions of the original CSV files.
 The original CSV files have moved to the *azurecidprocessed* folder and the *azurecidraw* folder has been deleted.